 Inconsistent with past literature, which showed gender or age group differences in the motives of participation in physical activity, the results revealed significant main effect for age group only for the affiliation, which is of extrinsic in nature.
 A possible explanation would be the institution environment in which late adolescence, which is a pivotal transition stage to adulthood, is influenced by a sense of belonging, which is also related to interest and enjoyment in physical activity.
 The affiliation in the form of seeking approval, acceptance, recognition from their friends, developing friendship and belonging with significant others would provide confidence and foster positive physical activity experiences for the 3 age groups (Allen, 2003).
-This positive support and recognition in physical activity.
+This positive support and recognition will strengthen their competence as well as motivate them in their participation in physical activity.